cp3402-students/2020-sp1-project-cp3402-2020-team26/README.md

 * Wordpress, these new updates and announcements will be posted to the homepage.

 ## Plugins
-* Membership Form - the membership form is created and updated using the WPForms plugin, this allows for easy use
+* Membership Form - the membership form is created and updated using the WPForms plugin (https://wpforms.com/), this allows for easy use
-* Audio - All audio is done through the HTML5 Player plugin
+* Audio - All audio is done through the HTML5 Player plugin (https://wordpress.org/plugins/html5-audio-player/)
-* Photos - Photo galleries uses the LightBox with Photoswipe plugin, mnakes it easier to update and add photos to galleries
+* Photos - Photo galleries uses the LightBox with Photoswipe plugin (https://wordpress.org/plugins/lightbox-photoswipe/), makes it easier to update and add photos to galleries

 ## Management
-* WP pusher is a plugin used for requesting updates from the Github repository, making the developtment easier for transition from
+* WP pusher is a plugin (https://wppusher.com/) used for requesting updates from the Github repository, making the developtment easier for transition from
 * local to Staging server
 * Content Backup is done through wordpress and moved manually from Staging to Production